Days of Our Lives: Local scheduling variations

-As of 2019, most NBC stations air Days of Our Lives at 1:00 p.m. local time, while several stations air the program at other times in their respective markets.
-Since January 1993, after the cancellation of Santa Barbara, WPXI-TV in Pittsburgh has aired Days of Our Lives weekdays at 3:00 p.m., while some stations such as WJAC-TV in Johnstown, Pennsylvania air the program at 2:00 p.m.
-Some Central Time Zone affiliates carry the program at 12:00 p.m. in tandem with NBC's Eastern Time Zone feed; one example is Green Bay, Wisconsin's WGBA-TV, which uses it as an alternative to programming what would likely be a low-rated local newscast against long-established local competition.
-NBC's flagship station WNBC-TV aired the program with a 12:00 p.m.
+From 2019 until 2022, most NBC stations aired Days of Our Lives at 1:00 p.m. local time, while several stations aired the program at other times in their respective markets.
+Since January 1993, after the cancellation of Santa Barbara, WPXI-TV in Pittsburgh had aired Days of Our Lives weekdays at 3:00 pm, while some stations such as WJAC-TV in Johnstown, Pennsylvania, aired the program at 2:00 pm.
+Some Central Time Zone affiliates carried the program at 12:00 p.m. in tandem with NBC's Eastern Time Zone feed; one example was WGBA-TV in Green Bay, Wisconsin, which used it as an alternative to programming what would likely be a low-rated local newscast against long-established local competition.
+NBC's flagship station WNBC-TV aired the program with a 12:00 pm.
 ET scheduling.

-One NBC station, KSNV-DT in Las Vegas, stopped carrying the show on August 19, 2013 due to a long-term move to an all-news schedule outside of network news and primetime programming; the program moved to the market's CW affiliate KVCW, where it aired at its traditional 1:00 p.m. time slot until an ownership change saw the show return to KSNV in late December 2014 as part of a change in the all-news plans.
-Salt Lake City's KSL-TV moved the show to late nights at 1:05 a.m. on September 9, 2013 for unknown reasons, though it was rumored to be due to a romantic plot between gay characters Will Horton and Sonny Kiriakis; the station is owned by Bonneville International, a commercial broadcasting arm of the LDS Church.
+One NBC station, KSNV-DT in Las Vegas, stopped carrying the show on August 19, 2013, due to a long-term move to an all-news schedule outside of network news and primetime programming; the program moved to the market's CW affiliate KVCW, where it aired at its traditional 1:00 p.m. time slot until an ownership change saw the show return to KSNV in late December 2014 as part of a change in the all-news plans.
+Salt Lake City's KSL-TV moved the show to late nights at 1:05 a.m. on September 9, 2013, for unknown reasons, though it was rumored to be due to a romantic plot between gay characters Will Horton and Sonny Kiriakis; the station is owned by Bonneville International, a commercial broadcasting arm of the LDS Church.